-Inventory, often called merchandise or product, refers to finished goods and materials that a business holds for sale to customers in the future.
-These goods and materials serve no other purpose in the business except to be sold to customers for a profit.
+Inventory, often called merchandise or product, refers to components, finished goods and materials that a business holds for sale to customers in the future or to be used internally (i.e. machine PMs).
 The value of a company’s inventory is usually one of the largest assets on the books.

 For manufacturers, wholesalers, and distributors, the purchasing department is responsible for acquiring the new product and reordering existing products.
 In retailers and e-commerce companies, the purchase and reorder of inventory is done by merchants (buyers) or inventory control personnel.